Skip to main content

 For years, I put other people’s wants and needs before my own.
 I didn’t know about self-love, boundaries, or the importance of respecting myself.
 I trusted too easily, gave too freely, and believed love could conquer all.
 Those choices shaped my life in ways I cannot change or relive.

-But here’s the truth: the past is behind me.
+But the past is behind me.
+It cannot be changed.
 What matters now is how I live today.

 I’ve discovered that self-love is not selfish—it is necessary.
 It means setting boundaries, refusing to be treated badly, and caring for myself so I can care for others.
 At 67, I’m still learning this, and it isn’t easy.
 People who are used to me standing at the back of the line don’t always like seeing me step forward.
 But I’ve realized: others will treat you the way you allow them to.